hashicorp/nomad/website/source/docs/concepts/auth.html.md

 page_title: "Authentication"
 sidebar_current: "docs-concepts-auth"
 description: |-
-  Before performing any operation with Vault, the connecting client must be authenticated.
+  Before performing any operation with Nomad, the connecting client must be authenticated.
 ---

 # Authentication

-Before performing any operation with Vault, the connecting client must be _authenticated_.
+Before performing any operation with Nomad, the connecting client must be _authenticated_.
 Authentication is the process of verifying a person or machine is who they say they are and assigning an identity to them.
-This identity is then used when making requests with Vault.
+This identity is then used when making requests with Nomad.

-Authentication in Vault is pluggable via authentication backends.
-This allows you to authenticate with Vault using a method that works best for your organization.
+Authentication in Nomad is pluggable via authentication backends.
+This allows you to authenticate with Nomad using a method that works best for your organization.
 For example, you can authenticate using GitHub, certs, etc.

 ## Authentication Backends

-There are many authentication backends available for Vault.
+There are many authentication backends available for Nomad.
 They are enabled using `vault auth-enable`.
 After they're enabled, you can learn more about them using `vault path-help auth/<name>`.
 For example, if you enable GitHub, you can use `vault path-help auth/github` to learn more